marcelofern/marcelofern.github.io/notes/databases/postgres/extensions/pg_repack.md

 10. Grab oid of the existing table
     `SELECT 'repack.table_2093608'::regclass::oid`
 11. Creates the indexes on the destination table
-12. Keeps running `apply_log` on a ethernal loop which runs
+12. Keeps running `apply_log` on an ethernal loop which runs
     ```
     LOG: (query) SELECT repack.repack_apply($1, $2, $3, $4, $5, $6)
     LOG:    (param:0) = SELECT * FROM repack.log_2093608 ORDER BY id LIMIT $1